top of page

 The Nature of the Lawsuits

-In response to City of Yes NYC, a coalition of opponents has filed lawsuits asserting the initiative breaches existing zoning regulations and environmental protections.
+In response to City of Yes NYC, a coalition of opponents has filed lawsuits asserting that the initiative breaches existing zoning regulations and environmental protections.

 Allegations of Environmental Non-Compliance